yanis112/The-Generative-Art-Prompt-Bible/README.md

-# 📖 Guide: Mastering Prompting for Imagen3
+# 📖 Guide: Mastering Prompting for Imagen3, Flux-1.1-pro,Luma AI

 Welcome to **Mastering Prompting for Imagen3**!
 This guide will help you craft high-quality prompts to generate stunning visuals using the **Imagen3 model by Google**.
 Whether you're a beginner or looking to refine your skills, this guide is packed with examples, tips, and a glossary to make your journey easier.